Didgerydont/fullstack-milestone/README.md

 ---
 For my project I have decided to build Project Example Idea 2.
 Build an auction place to sell historical artifacts.
 The goal of this project is to create an auction website for selling valuable historic items.
-The site owner should be able to make money from this as well as providing potential customers with a UX friendly website thatallows them to easily engage with the site, learn about the items and spend their money.
+The site owner should be able to make money from this as well as providing potential customers with a UX friendly website that allows them to easily engage with the site, learn about the items and spend their money.

+#### UX
+---

+The user interface for this project will remain as clear and simple as possible as the focus of the project is to make it easy for the website to sell objects and for the end user to be able to spend their money in as straightforward a way as possible.
+The UX will utilise HTML, CSS, Django Templates and JQuery.
+The Bootstrap framework provided by the good people over at Twitter is also used on the project for their excellent ability for responsiveness across different devices.
+The colour scheme for the website is probided by the talented people over at [Bootswatch](https://www.bootstrapcdn.com/bootswatch/).
+This project colour scheme is primarily Bootswatch's [Darkly](https://bootswatch.com/darkly/) styling.
+The style has been downloaded as a static file in this project in order to remove possible issues reading from the CDN that Bootswatch uses.

 ##### External user’s goal:
 ---
 Find, learn about and acquire artifacts they are interested in

 ##### Site owner's goal: